 - Store batteries at room temperature.
 Excessive heat or cold makes a battery wear out faster.

 - Do not store with coins, paper clips or other metal objects because batteries may short-circuit and heat up.

-- Remove batteries from devices you don't use all the time and they will last longer.
+- Remove batteries from devices you don't use all the time to extend their operating life.

 - Replace all batteries at the same time.

 - Don't mix old and new batteries.
 This may cause them to leak or rupture.